Snooker: Variants

 Some versions of snooker, such as six-red or ten-red snooker, are played with almost identical rules to the standard game but with fewer object balls, reducing the time taken to play each frame.
 The Six-red World Championship, contested annually in Bangkok, Thailand, was a regular fixture on the World Snooker Tour between 2012 and 2023.
 A World Women's 10-Red Championship was held annually in Leeds, England, from 2017 to 2019.

 Geographic variations exist in the United States and Brazil, while speed versions of the standard game have been developed in the United Kingdom.
 American snooker is an amateur version of the game played almost exclusively in the United States.
 With simplified rules and generally played on smaller tables, this variant dates back to 1925.
 (Note: Despite its name, American snooker is not governed or recognised by the United States Snooker Association, but by the Billiard Congress of America.)
 Sinuca brasileira (or "Brazilian snooker") is a variant of snooker played exclusively in Brazil, with fully divergent rules from the standard game and using only one red ball instead of fifteen.
 At the start of the game, the single red is positioned halfway between the pink ball and the side cushion, and the break-off shot cannot be used to pot the red or place the opponent in a snooker.
-The Snooker Shoot Out is a variant snooker tournament consisting of single frame matches for an accelerated format.
-First staged in 1990, the idea was resurrected in 2011 with a modified version that was added to the professional tour in the 201011 season and upgraded to a ranking event in 2017.